-Now we’ll discuss something everyone gets fired up about: plot
+Now we’ll discuss something everyone gets fired up about: creating a plot

 Plot is the nitty-gritty that gives your characters something to do.
-You’d be shocked at how many people leave this step out of their story.
+You’d be shocked at how many people leave this step of creating a plot out of their story.
 They’ll invent a great, well-developed character with a personality anyone could sympathize with, they’ll come up with a kick-ass backstory, and they’ll place the story in a beautifully described, poignant setting.

 Then nothing happens.

 Well, stuff will happen.
 The character probably interacts with other characters, has conversations, and does things in this exquisitely described location.

 But there won’t be any conflict.
 There won’t be one driving element that propels the story forward.